Archive The Ultimate Parental Guide on How to Teach Kids About Scams

 Talk to Your Kids

 The first thing you need to do as a parent in the spirit of helping kids spot online scams is to have an open communication channel.
 Contrary to popular belief, kids can understand the concept of trickery if you teach them right.
-Be frank with your kids and talk to them about the different types of scams.
-Your child may have a lot of questions.
-Make sure that you anticipate their questions and be ready with appropriate answers.

 Give Your Child Examples

 The internet is full of examples of people who have been scammed.
 Search and find the best examples for each category of scam.
 Show your child how these people have been scammed and how damaging it has been to their lives.
 Emphasize the types of scams your child is more likely to fall into.
-Make sure to include examples of kids that have fallen into scams.
+Make sure to include examples of kids who have fallen into scams.
 Scams such as getting free toys or gift cards might have the most chance of getting your kid’s attention.

 Outline What Scammers Do